 In the French Quarter- World-famous bar in the French Quarter that serves the hurricane!
 They have a large courtyard and also dueling pianos.
 A must-see before leaving New Orleans.

 In the French Quarter- Another must see!
 The bar is a carousel and moves (very slowly) while you enjoy a beverage.
-Located in the Hotel Monteleone.
+Located in the Hotel Monteleone (one of our room block hotels)

 In the French Quarter- where we celebrated getting engaged!
-Classic creole fine dining.
+Elevated, classic creole fine dining.

 In the French Quarter- Lounge in The Ritz that usually has a jazz band at night.
 Great to wind down and relax with wine or a cocktail.